-The number one question that my OT friends ask me is whether or not they should be AOTA members.
+The number-one question my OT friends ask me is whether or not they should be AOTA members.

-Honestly, I never feel like I can help them answer this question without pulling back and taking a look at the big picture.
+Honestly, I can’t really help them answer this question without stepping back and taking a look at the big picture.

-And that means considering how much––and in which ways––they want to invest in their OT careers.
+That means considering how much—and in which ways—they want to invest in their OT careers.

-There are *so* many options out there for investing in your career.
+There are *so* many options out there for professional growth and advancement—but many of them come with a price tag.

-Those costs can add up, and there’s no shame in wanting to invest your time and money wisely.
+Those costs can add up, and there’s no shame in wanting to spend your time and money wisely.

-Nobody can do it all (or afford it all!), so I’ve created this guide to help you understand the different options you have to invest in your career and the occupational therapy profession.
+Nobody can do it all (or afford it all!), so I’ve created this guide to help you understand the different ways you can invest in your individual career and the occupational therapy profession as a whole.

-I have my own opinions on where I have chosen to invest, but my goal in this article is not to sway you, but rather create an informative list of your options.
+I, of course, have my own opinions and preferences, but my goal in this article is not to sway you any which way.
+I simply wanted to create an informative list of the options at your disposal.

-• What are the unavoidable expenses of being an OT (licensure, CEUs)?
+- What are the unavoidable expenses that come with being an OT (e.g., licensure and CEUs)?

-• Is it worth joining my state OT organization?
+- Is it worth it for me to join my state OT organization?

-• What are the benefits to investing in additional research platforms?
+- What are the benefits of investing in additional research platforms?

 The unavoidable expenses

-If you want to legally practice as an OT, as mentioned above, you cannot avoid the recurring costs of your license renewal and CEU requirements.
-Here’s a bit of explanation around the costs.
+If you want to legally practice as an OT, as mentioned above, you cannot avoid the recurring costs of license renewal and CEUs.
+Here’s a bit of explanation around those expenses.

 Occupational therapy license

 You spent tens of thousands of dollars to obtain your degree.
-It is absolutely worth the $20 (Illinois) to $279 (Hawaii) to keep your license active.
+It is absolutely worth the $20 (Illinois) to $280 (Maryland) to keep your license active.

 Many of us take a hiatus from treating patients to raise our kids, while others follow non-traditional OT career paths.
 Some of us even pursue new careers or leave the workforce altogether—but it’s still a very good idea to keep your OT license active.